leandrolanzieri/cg635-clock-generator/CONTRIBUTING.md

         $ uv run poe test

-    (after having installed `uv`\_ with `pip install uv` or `pipx`).

-    You can also use `poe`\_ to run several other pre-configured tasks in the repository.
-Try `uv run poe` to see a list of the available checks.
+    You can also run other development tasks using the available poe commands:

+    - `uv run poe test` - Run unit tests with coverage
+    - `uv run poe test_hil` - Run hardware-in-the-loop tests
+    - `uv run poe docs` - Build documentation
+    - `uv run poe pre_commit` - Run pre-commit hooks on all files

 ### Submit your contribution

-1. If everything works fine, push your local branch to GitHub with:
+1. If everything works fine, push your local branch to GitLab with:

         $ git push -u origin my-feature